NFC South

-The NFC South is the only NFC division not to have any teams that predate the 1960 launch of the American Football League, the NFL’s former rival league.
+The NFC South is the only NFC division not to have any of the twelve "old-line" franchises that predate the 1960 launch of the American Football League, the NFL's former rival league.
 The oldest team is the Falcons, who began play in 1966, and the Saints began play only a year later in 1967.
-Each of the other NFC divisions has 3 teams that began play earlier than 1960, while the remaining three such teams are in the American Football Conference.
+Each of the other NFC divisions has three clubs that began play earlier than 1960, while the remaining three such teams are in the American Football Conference.

-The NFC South became the second division in five years to have a champion with a losing record, as the 2014 Carolina Panthers won the division with a 7–8–1 record.
-(The 2010 Seattle Seahawks won the NFC West with a 7–9 record.)
+The NFC South became the second division in five years to have a champion with a losing record, as the 2014 Carolina Panthers won the division with a 7–8–1 record (The 2010 Seattle Seahawks won the NFC West with a 7–9 record).
 Additionally, Carolina became the first team to repeat as NFC South champions since the creation of the division.
 The Panthers were the first team to win the NFC South three consecutive times, from 2013 to 2015; while the Saints were the first team to win the division four consecutive times from 2017 to 2020.
 On January 7, 2018, two NFC South teams (the Carolina Panthers and New Orleans Saints) met in the NFL playoffs for the first time since the division's creation in 2002.
-Before then, they were the only division left in the NFL who had never had teams face off against each other in the postseason.
+Before then, they were the only division left in the NFL that had never had teams face off against each other in the postseason.
+In 2024 Tampa Bay Buccaneers tied with the New Orleans Saints for the most division titles, with seven.
+They also tied with the Saints for most consecutive division titles, with four, and broke the division record of most consecutive playoff appearances, with five.